 Differences & Similarities Between Mergers & Acquisitions

 Mergers and acquisitions, collectively referred to as M&A, is a general business term that deals with consolidating companies, their operations, and their assets.
-Although there are lesser known as well as more specific types of M&A such as ten tender offer, management acquisition, consolidation, and acquisition of assets, this article aims to focus on the basics.
+Although there are lesser-known as well as more specific types of M&A such as ten tender offers, management acquisition, consolidation, and acquisition of assets, this article aims to focus on the basics.

 The lines between a merger and acquisition are not always clear.
 Often, what ultimately differentiates a transaction is how “friendly” the deal is.
 Though, there are other differences as well.

 Mergers are when two companies, usually of the same size, choose to combine to create a new entity.
 In an acquisition, one company seeks to own, or takeover, another company.
 Either scenario can result in only one company after the transaction.
 However, in an acquisition, the company that is purchased or taken over, may continue to operate as a separate entity.

 Whether a transaction is a merger or acquisition depends, in part, on whether both parties mutually seek to come together.
 Mergers are always mutually agreed upon and provide desired benefits to both parties.
 Acquisitions can also be mutual but, unlike mergers, this is not the only option.
 Sometimes, a company will be taken over in an “unfriendly” or hostile manner.
 Under these circumstances, the acquired company will likely be absorbed into the purchasing company, resulting in one company.
 Sometimes, the terms mergers and acquisitions are used interchangeably but, as we can see, they are quite different.
 Despite being two distinct types of business development options, there are also many similarities.